-A condominium is a hybrid between an apartment and a house.
+Condo insurance can be a little confusing, because a condo policy is a hybrid between renters insurance and house insurance.
 Like a house, you can buy a condo and own it.
 Similar to an apartment, you sometimes are adjacent to others and share a wall with the next unit.
 Condo living means freedom from outdoor maintenance like shovelling and mowing, access to extra amenities and the opportunity to strengthen social connections.
 Sometimes condo owners are not sure what is covered under the Condo Corporation’s policy or what they are responsible for.
 It can be complex trying to understand why you need condo insurance and what you should have for coverage.

-Although the condominium corporation must carry insurance on the building, it does not cover everything.
+Although the condominium corporation must carry insurance on the building, it does not cover you or your belongings.

 The condo corporation’s insurance policy will not cover: